CSSS/csss-site-frontend/README.md

 `npm`: 9.9.X

+To install the correct versions of `node` and `npm`, you might want to install and setup [nvm](https://github.com/nvm-sh/nvm).

 ### Set-up

 To set-up the csss-site-frontend repo, `git clone` it somewhere you can access, and Run `npm ci` from within the csss-site-frontend (same directory as the `package.json` file).

-### Local Deployment
+### Local Development

-Run `npm run start` to deploy the site locally at [localhost:3000](http://localhost:3000).
+Run `npm run start` to deploy the site locally at [localhost:3000](http://localhost:8080).

-The `npm run start` script runs `npm run build` and then `npm run serve`.
-Please see the section on the site architecture for information about what these scripts do.
+This script starts a Webpack development server, and watches any changes made to the `src` and `public` directories.

+If you start using new Tailwind classes, however, make sure to run `npm run tailwind` to refresh the `public/static/css/tailwind.css` file.
+Otherwise, your Tailwind classes might not be compiled and ready to use.
+The Webpack dev server should refresh this file after you run the tailwind script, so no need to restart the dev server.

+It is recommended to run the start script in a separate terminal while you develop!
+That way all changes you make can be displayed immediately upon file modification.

 ## Documentation